carpentries-incubator/geospatial-python/episodes/07-vector-data-in-python.md

 Now that we have the boundary of our study area, we will make use this to select the main roads in our study area.
 We will make the following processing steps:

-1. Select highways of study area
+1. Select roads of study area
-2. Select key infrastruture highways: 'primary', 'secondary', 'tertiary'
+2. Select key infrastruture: 'primary', 'secondary', 'tertiary'
 3. Create a 100m buffer around the rounds.
 This buffer will be regarded as the infrastructure region. (note that this buffer is arbitrary and can be changed afterwards if you want!)

 #### Step 1: Select roads of study area

 For this workshop, in particular to not have everyone downloading too much data, we created a subset of the [Openstreetmap](https://www.openstreetmap.org/) data we downloaded for Greece from [the Geofabrik](https://download.geofabrik.de/europe.html).
 This data comes in the form of a shapefile (see [episode 2](02-intro-vector-data.md)) from which we extracted all the roads for `Rhodes` and some surrounding islands.
 The data is stored in the osm folder as `osm_roads.gpkg`, but contains *all* the roads on the island (so also hiking paths, private roads etc.), whereas we in particular are interested in the key infrastructure which we consider to be roads classified as primary, secondary or tertiary roads.

 Let's load the file and plot it: